umutbaykan/flask-tutorial/README.md

 ```
 **Backend**
 - User authentication and verification are handled through server-side sessions.
 Users do not send their IDs with each action, except during the initial login process.
-- API calls are used for initial game creation and loading, providing verification checks.
+- API calls are made to backend server for initial game creation and loading, providing verification checks.
+- Game model objects have serialize/deserialize methods to enable bidirectional transfer of game related data as JSON objects between the frontend and backend.
 - Game actions are processed through events, and the updated game state JSON object is sent to all players in the room whenever there is an update.
 - Backend validations ensure that unauthorized users cannot join games in progress or bypass checks by manually entering URLs in the browser.
 - Games are saved to the database at the end of each turn, while the game state is accessed through memory caching.
 The global room object stores all game state information.
-- Game model objects have serialize/deserialize methods to enable bidirectional transfer of game state as a JSON object between the frontend and backend.

 **Frontend**
 - The App.js file serves as the main component and contains all event listeners.
 Received information is stored in contexts and accessed by child components that require it.